 Stamping its place as the modern day T-Rex, if T-Rexes were vegetarian and spent most of their lives sleeping under a tree, is the kangaroo.
 With 18 deaths to its name, the kangaroo is getting back at Australians for their love of eating this national icon.

-Kangaroos may look loveable and cuddly, but underneath that skin that is ideal for leather shoes, lays a nasty, vicious bully:
+Kangaroos may look loveable and cuddly, but underneath that skin – which is ideal for leather shoes – lays a nasty, vicious bully:

 Attacks aren’t that common, but they are hilarious to watch.